-Our collection of cultural and heritage resources are housed at levels 10 – 13 of the 16-storey National Library building at 100 Victoria Street.
-The library's Singapore and Southeast Asian Collections consist of over 343,000 items, with collections dating as far back as the 18th century, such as the:
+Our collection of cultural and heritage resources is housed at levels 10 – 13 of the 16-storey National Library building at 100 Victoria Street.
+The library's Singapore and Southeast Asian Collections consist of over 500,000 items, with collections dating as far back as the 16th century, such as the:

 - Raffles Library Collection

 - Rare Books, Maps and Manuscripts Collection

 - Enhance the NLS Singapore and Southeast Asian special collections;

 - Elevate the research standards and capability of librarians through mentorship and collaboration with Fellows;